Dairy-Free Yoghurt For Babies

 This means they aren’t a direct swap nutritionally to a cow’s milk yoghurt.
 This doesn’t mean you shouldn’t offer them you to bub, but use them less and as part of a snack, not as the snack.
 Pairing these yoghurts with a protein food and looking at other calcium rich options over the day is also a good idea.

-We are excited that there are now two brands of oat yoghurt on the market with added calcium in there too!
-One even has some added protein.
+There is also one brands of oat yoghurt on the market with added calcium in there too!

 Pros: